davidbrowne/dsga/README.md

 [https://github.com/davidbrowne/dsga](https://github.com/davidbrowne/dsga)

 ## Current Version
-v2.0.1
+v2.0.2

 ## [Latest Major Changes](docs/CHANGELOG.md)
+* v2.0.2
+    * Potentially breaking change: removed an implicit ```dsga::basic_matrix``` constructor, now requiring the use of a constructor that is explicit.

 * v2.0.1
     * Added ```query()``` function (not in GLSL nor ```std::valarray```) to vector_base.
 It works like ```apply()```, but expects a boolean predicate, and returns a vector of boolean values instead of element type T.
-* (no version change as no change to dsga.hxx)
+* no version change
     * Updated example ```iostream``` and ```std::format``` output to look like the c++23 std::format style for ranges.
     * Updated the MSVC debugger visualizer (dsga.natvis) to look like the c++23 std::format style for ranges.
 * v2.0.0